-Compared to the rest of the New York City market, the Middle Village submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the New York City market, the Middle Village submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 0 listings have been posted online, which means leases might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About NaN% of the available space in the Middle Village are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 0 listings have come on the market, which means new availabilities most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About NaN% of the available space in the Middle Village are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,340 sqft.
-Most properties in this market are close to 2 stories.
-Most buildings in this area were built in 1975.
+Most properties in this region are close to 2 floors.
+Most buildings in this market were built in 1975.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Professional services is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Middle Village occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.